The United Nations Convention on the Rights of the Child (UNCRC)

-The UNCRC is the most widely ratified international human rights instrument.
-All children and young people up to the age of 18 years have all the rights under the convention.
+All children and young people up to 18 years old have all the rights under the convention.
+Children and young people have social, economic, cultural or civil and political rights.

 The UK (State Party) signed the UNCRC in 1990 and ratified it in 1991.
-That means the State Party (comprising of England, Scotland, Wales and Northern Ireland) now has to make sure that every child has all the rights in the treaty except in those where the government entered a specific reservation.
+That means the State Party (comprising England, Scotland, Wales and Northern Ireland) must make sure every child has all the rights in the treaty except in those where the government entered a specific reservation.

 A convention is an agreement between countries to obey the same law.
 When the government of a country ratifies a convention, that means it agrees to obey the rules set out in that convention.